guillim/nextjs-boilerplate/README.md

 More info in our [prisma/README.md file](prisma/README.md)

 #### Landing Page
-Once you run the project, you can access the landing page at `http://localhost:3000/landing-page` Feel free to customize it as you want (folder `/landing-page`).
+Once you run the project, you can access the landing page at `http://localhost:3000/` Feel free to customize it as you want (folder `(landing-page)`).

 #### Auth
 Google Auth is already set up.
 To use it. please follow this [guide](https://authjs.dev/getting-started/authentication/oauth) TLDR, it begins with creating a project on the [Google Cloud Platform](https://console.cloud.google.com/apis/credentials).